Chapter 12 Vector Space Representation

 12.2 Vector Space Model for Documents

-Now I would like to demonstrate how we can adopt this vector space model to study the semantics of documents.
+Now I would like to demonstrate how we can adopt this vector space model to examine the semantics of documents.

 12.2.1 Data Processing Flowchart